-Our goal is to provide international support for indigenous and locally-led campaigns to protect rights in Borneo and to advocate internationally for mechanisms that will support communities in conserving their forests.
+Our goal is to provide international support for indigenous and locally-led campaigns to protect rights in Borneo and to advocate internationally for mechanisms that will support community-led forest conservation.

 The Borneo Project does not initiate our own campaigns; instead we respond to the needs of our local partners, and provide whatever support best suits their programmatic and campaign needs.
-Over the years we have provided small grants for village level projects, for workshops on community mapping and for street protests in San Francisco.
-We believe that we are here to support rather than to lead campaigns.
+Over the years we have provided small grants for village level projects, workshops on community mapping and street protests in Malaysia and California.
+We believe that we are here to support, rather than lead, campaigns.

 The Borneo Project is a project of the Earth Island Institute (EII).
 Click here to learn more about the Earth Island Institute.